Based-Skid/Ps2-Remote-ASM/README.md

 Licensed Under Academic Free License 3.0 (if applicable)

 A Remote Cheat Device For The PS2, Inject Compiled ASM Code,Cheats,Translation Patches,Etc. What Could go Wrong?

+## Features

 Injects Compiled ASM code from gtlcpimp's Code Designer into the ps2 from a remote server.

-## Features
-Can Reload a Later Version of itself From the internet (iLaunchELF core)
+Can Reload a Later Version of itself or another ELF From the internet (iLaunchELF core) (The Source Code and Demo ELF point to the iLaunch.ELF Loader Demo)

 ## Notes:
 You Will need to use the Included Program in the Zip File to Compile your patch